An Overview of WIT

 lookup: func(store: kv-store, key: string) -> option<string>;

-A function can be declared as part of an interface, or can be declared as an import or export in a world.
+A function can be declared inside an interface, or can be declared as an import or export in a world.

 Interfaces